Is There a Dimmer Outlook Ahead for Uranium Energy Corp. (UEC)?

 Sponsored

-The average price from analysts is $4.58, which is $0.14 above the current price.
-UEC currently public float of 227.26M and currently shorts hold a 8.39% ratio of that float.
-Today, the average trading volume of UEC was 7.05M shares.
+The average price from analysts is $5.42, which is -$0.55 below the current price.
+UEC currently public float of 227.79M and currently shorts hold a 9.87% ratio of that float.
+Today, the average trading volume of UEC was 7.24M shares.

 UEC’s Market Performance

-UEC stocks went down by -3.71% for the week, with a monthly jump of 29.24% and a quarterly performance of 72.12%, while its annual performance rate touched 350.96%.
-The volatility ratio for the week stands at 7.36% while the volatility levels for the past 30 days are set at 8.69% for Uranium Energy Corp..
-The simple moving average for the period of the last 20 days is 11.49% for UEC stocks with a simple moving average of 44.32% for the last 200 days.
+UEC stocks went up by 30.59% for the week, with a monthly jump of 75.17% and a quarterly performance of 125.78%, while its annual performance rate touched 462.26%.
+The volatility ratio for the week stands at 8.09% while the volatility levels for the past 30 days are set at 8.77% for Uranium Energy Corp..
+The simple moving average for the period of the last 20 days is 33.11% for UEC stocks with a simple moving average of 83.96% for the last 200 days.

 Analysts’ Opinion of UEC